yaacov/kubectl-mtv/README.md

 # kubectl-mtv

-A kubectl plugin that helps users migrate virtualization workloads from oVirt, VMware, OpenStack, and OVA files to KubeVirt on Kubernetes.
+A kubectl plugin that helps users of Forklift migrate virtualization workloads from oVirt, VMware, OpenStack, and OVA files to KubeVirt on Kubernetes.

+> **Note**
+> The Migration Toolkit for Virtualization (MTV) is the downstream (OpenShift) distribution of the upstream Kubernetes Forklift project.
+> Similarly, the `oc` CLI is the downstream (OpenShift) version of the upstream `kubectl` CLI.
+> This project (`kubectl-mtv`) is compatible with both upstream (Kubernetes/Forklift/kubectl) and downstream (OpenShift/MTV/oc) environments, but documentation here uses upstream naming unless otherwise noted.

 <p align="center">
   <img src="docs/hiking.svg" alt="kubectl-mtv logo" width="200">